 Wearing a diffuser necklace is a perfect way to receive the benefits of essential oils all day.
-Learn more how to make a diffuser necklace HERE.
+Learn more on how to make a diffuser necklace HERE.

 #10 Reed Diffuser

-Vases are most commonly used for a reed diffuser because the smaller opening on top will help the oils from evaporating to fast.
+Vases are most commonly used for a reed diffuser because the smaller opening on top will help the oils from evaporating too fast.
 You can find these used at thrift stores, garage sales, or in your grandma’s basement.